victorjmora/Whats-Your-Mood-ShortStories/README.md

 Meet good-quality coding standards (file structure, naming conventions, follows best practices for class/id naming conventions, indentation, quality comments, and so on).
 Have a professional README (with unique name, description, technologies used, screenshot, and link to deployed application).

-Contributers:
+## Contributers:
 Sabrina Doerfler,
-Richard Murillo,
 Lori Haffelt,
+James McConnaughey,
 Victor Mora,
-James McConnaughey
+Richard Murillo.
+Our wonderful TA Mateo Wallace for all the tips and help we recieved during class.